edmundmk/kenaf/doc/BytecodeReference.md

-`CONCATS` uses a string from the constant pool, indexed by `b` as the second operand.  `RCONCATS` similarly uses a string from the constant pool as the second operand, but additionally the order in which the strings are concatenated is swapped.
+`CONCATS` uses a string from the constant pool, indexed by `b` as the second operand.  `RCONCATS` similarly uses a string from the constant pool as the second operand, and also swaps the two operands, concatenating the constant indexed by `b` with the string in register `a`.

 ## Binary Arithmetic